LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Model).
 Under the covers, the dispatchable object handle is a pointer to a structure that contains a pointer to a dispatch table maintained by the loader.
 This dispatch table contains pointers to the Vulkan functions appropriate to that object.
-I.e. a VkInstance object’s dispatch table will point to Vulkan functions such as vkEnumeratePhysicalDevices, vkDestroyInstance, vkCreateInstance, etc.
+There are two types of dispatch tables the loader maintains, Instance and Device.
+I.e. a VkInstance object’s dispatch table will point to Vulkan functions such as vkEnumeratePhysicalDevices, vkDestroyInstance, vkCreateInstance, etc. Instance functions take a VkInstance or VkPhysicalDevice as their first argument.

 Device objects have a separate dispatch table containing the appropriate function pointers.
+The device dispatch table is used for all functions that take a VkDevice, VkQueue or VkCommandBuffer as their first argument.

 These instance and device dispatch tables are constructed when the application calls vkCreateInstance and vkCreateDevice.
 At that time the application and/or